Sydney-Informatics-Hub/hello-nextflow/docs/day2/04_multiqc.md

 (`fastqc_gut_logs/`) and `QUANTIFICATION` (`gut/`) processes into a single channel as input to `MULTIQC`.

-!!! info
+??? warning "Why you should NOT use the `publishDir` folder as a process input"

-    One might be tempted to have the `results/` folder as the input to the process here.
-However, bringing the channels together explicitly tells Nextflow to expect the outputs from the upstream processes.
+    It might make sense to have the `results/` folder (set by `publishDir`) as the input to the process here, but it may not exist until the workflow finishes.

-    Using the `results/` folder as input may trigger Nextflow to run the process even if the `results/` directory is empty.
+    Using the `results/` directory, or `publishDir` as a process input can cause downstream processes prematurely, even if the directory is empty or incomplete.
+(In this case, MultiQC might miss some inputs)

+    Use **channels* to pass data between processes.
+Channels enable Nextflow to track outputs and ensure that downstream processes only run when all required data is ready, maintaining proper worfklow control.

 More on this in the next section.